 Hypoxic preconditioning is one of the most accessible and widespread approaches to treat stem/progenitor cells before transplantation to enhance their resistance to the ischemic stimuli and stimulate production of angiogenic factors in these cells.
-Many studies have shown that hypoxia stimulates angiogenic properties of bone marrow-derived MSCs and ADSC.
-A5,92-97 Thus, culture of bone marrow-derived MSC in hypoxic conditions before transplantation improved the survival of these cells in damaged tissues as well as their ability to stimulate blood vessel growth.
+Many studies have shown that hypoxia stimulates angiogenic properties of bone marrow-derived MSCs and ADSC.45,92-97 Thus, culture of bone marrow-derived MSC in hypoxic conditions before transplantation improved the survival of these cells in damaged tissues as well as their ability to stimulate blood vessel growth.

-In several studies, including our work, even shortterm (2-3 days) exposure of ADSCs to low oxygen levels (1%-5%) stimulated their proliferation and angiogenic activity.
-93-97,99 Moreover, we found that after hypoxic preconditioning the balance between proand anti-angiogenic factors was shifted to the more pro-angiogenic profile in ADSCs obtained from both young and aged donors.
+In several studies, including our work, even shortterm (2-3 days) exposure of ADSCs to low oxygen levels (1%-5%) stimulated their proliferation and angiogenic activity.93-97,99 Moreover, we found that after hypoxic preconditioning the balance between proand anti-angiogenic factors was shifted to the more pro-angiogenic profile in ADSCs obtained from both young and aged donors.
 The preconditioning enhances the ability of ADSCs to stimulate angiogenesis and stabilize the newly forming vessels.
-45,94 Despite the many advantages of using hypoxic preconditioning as a pretreatment procedure for autologous stem/progenitor cells, length of hypoxia, oxygen level, and number of hypoxia/reperfusion cycles vary from study to study, so the optimal pattern of hypoxic preconditioning remains open for discussion.
+Despite the many advantages of using hypoxic preconditioning as a pretreatment procedure for autologous stem/progenitor cells, length of hypoxia, oxygen level, and number of hypoxia/reperfusion cycles vary from study to study, so the optimal pattern of hypoxic preconditioning remains open for discussion.

-For some purposes stem/progenitor cells could be initially differentiated $ex\ vivo$ using the specific induction medium100 or sorted by the specific markers like CD34.101 Several growth factors and chemokines could be added to the culture medium of stem/progenitor cells, such as basic FGF (bFGF), epidermal growth factor, TNF α , insulin-growth factor-1, bone morphogenetic protein-2, and so forth, to enhance the viability, proliferation, migratory properties, and therapeutic potential of these cells.^{101,102}
+For some purposes stem/progenitor cells could be initially differentiated ex vivo using the specific induction medium or sorted by the specific markers like CD34.
+Several growth factors and chemokines could be added to the culture medium of stem/progenitor cells, such as basic FGF (bFGF), epidermal growth factor, TNF $\alpha$ , insulin-growth factor-1, bone morphogenetic protein-2, and so forth, to enhance the viability, proliferation, migratory properties, and therapeutic potential of these cells.

-Another approach includes modulation of intracellular signal cascades, for example, by pretreating stem/progenitor cells with statins that activate the Akt/eNOS pathway within the cells103 or with protein kinase p38 inhibitor,104 or by culturing the cells in the presence of melatonin to increase their viability and proliferation activity and stimulate angiogenic factor production and angiogenic potential after transplantation to the ischemic kidney parenchyma.105
+Another approach includes modulation of intracellular signal cascades, for example, by pretreating stem/progenitor cells with statins that activate the Akt/eNOS pathway within the cells or with protein kinase p38 inhibitor, or by culturing the cells in the presence of melatonin to increase their viability and proliferation activity and stimulate angiogenic factor production and angiogenic potential after transplantation to the ischemic kidney parenchyma.

-Lutolf et al. 106 described a novel approach to restore the regenerative potential of aged stem/progenitor muscle cells: p38 inhibition combined with bioengineered modeling of the cell microenvironment.
-106
+Lutolf et al. described a novel approach to restore the regenerative potential of aged stem/progenitor muscle cells: p38 inhibition combined with bioengineered modeling of the cell microenvironment.

-Sun et al.31 have demonstrated that MSCs from old animals could have their capability for renewal and osteogenic potential restored by being cultured on ECM produced by the cells of young donors.
-Similarly, significantly higher amount of these factors and had enhanced angiogenic activity.
-Modification of stem/progenitor cells with other factors improved their ability for homing (stromal derived factor-1, CXCR4), increased viability (Akt, Bcl-2, heat shock protein-20, hemoxygenase-1, bFGF), and stimulated paracrine function (angiogenin, angiopoetin-1, IL-18-binding protein, TNF α receptors 1 and 2).
+Sun et al. have demonstrated that MSCs from old animals could have their capability for renewal and osteogenic potential restored by being cultured on ECM produced by the cells of young donors.
+Similarly, EPCs isolated from old rat peripheral blood recover their functions in vitro and in vivo after being cultured in the presence of young animal's serum.

+One of the most promising tools for stem/progenitor cell pretreatment is genetic modification of these cells.
+Through the use of different vectors, various genetic constructions could be efficiently inserted to ADSCs.
+ADSCs modified by VEGF and HGF produced significantly higher amount of these factors and had enhanced angiogenic activity.
+Modification of stem/progenitor cells with other factors improved their ability for homing (stromal derived factor-1, CXCR4), increased viability (Akt, Bcl-2, heat shock protein-20, hemoxygenase-1, bFGF), and stimulated paracrine function (angiogenin, angiopoetin-1, IL-18binding protein, TNF $\alpha$ receptors 1 and 2).
 Several factors could be combined for modification; for example, using MMP-3 tissue inhibitor or telomerase with VEGF to modify MSCs obtained from aged donors allowed significant improvement of cell regenerative potential.